likhithakotla/devops_monitoring_with_twilio_and_grafana/README.md

 - Add the .env file before running:

-- Fill in the required environment variables in `.env`, before doing this get the :
+- Fill in the required environment variables in `.env`, before doing this get the api and verify email in sendgrid application.
+The step up is given in additional info below:

 ```env
 SENDGRID_API_KEY=your_actual_sendgrid_api_key